sumup-oss/circuit-ui/packages/icons/README.md

 }
 ```

-It is not possible to change the color of an external SVG using the `css` color property.
+It is not possible to change the color of an external SVG using the CSS `color` property.
 Instead, you can use the [CSS `filter` hack](https://blog.union.io/code/2017/08/10/img-svg-fill/) to colorize the icon.